BochengYin/AI-Calendar/backend/README.md

 ## API Endpoints

+### Health Check Endpoint
+- `GET /api/health` - Check if the backend is running
+  - Returns: `{"status": "ok", "api_key_configured": true, ...}`

+### Events Endpoints
-- `GET /api/events`: Get all events
+- `GET /api/events` - Get all events
-- `POST /api/events`: Create a new event
+- `POST /api/events` - Create a new event
-- `PUT /api/events/:id`: Update an event
+- `PUT /api/events/:id` - Update an event
-- `DELETE /api/events/:id`: Delete an event
+- `DELETE /api/events/:id` - Delete an event

+### Chat Endpoint
-- `POST /api/chat`: Process a chat message and extract event details
+- `POST /api/chat` - Send a message to the AI assistant

-- `GET /api/health`: Check API health
+## Troubleshooting

+If the health check is failing:
+1. Check that the server is running (`python app.py` or `gunicorn app:app`)
+2. Verify the API endpoint URL is correct
+3. Check CORS configuration if needed
+4. See `RENDER_DEPLOY.md` for specific Render deployment instructions

+## API Endpoints

 - `GET /api/test-openai`: Test OpenAI API connection